-- Establish routes for construction-related vehicles following major highways and roads to the extent practicable. - If appropriate, schedule arrival of construction vehicles and outside typical commuting hours. - If the 8th Street Site was selected, the construction contractor would consider implementing a carpooling program and/or a shuttle bus to transport construction workers to the project site during the peak construction phase. - Establish designated parking and staging areas. - If the TVA Site was selected, the contractor would coordinate with the city to re-route construction workers and/or trucks during major events at the convention center. - If the TVA Site was selected, coordinate with CDOT and TDOT and, if needed, submit a transportation impact study regarding the direct impact on Broad Street and potential indirect impacts to surrounding roadways and intersections.
+- Establish routes for construction-related vehicles following major highways and roads to the extent practicable. - If appropriate, schedule arrival of construction vehicles and outside typical commuting hours. - If the 8th Street Site is selected, the construction contractor would consider implementing a carpooling program and/or a shuttle bus to transport construction workers to the project site during the peak construction phase. - Establish designated parking and staging areas. - If the TVA Site is selected, the contractor would coordinate with the city to re-route construction workers and/or trucks during major events at the convention center. - If the TVA Site is selected, coordinate with the Chattanooga Department of Transportation and the Tennessee Department of Transportation and, if needed, submit a transportation impact study regarding the direct impact on Broad Street and potential indirect impacts to surrounding roadways and intersections.